 Instead of skinning, you can also torch the pears briefly, which burns off the glochids.
 My friends Elise and Garrett have a method for skinning prickly pears that works well, too.

 Regardless of how you use your tunas, you need to separate the seeds from the pulp.
 Garrett and several others say the seeds are edible, but they are either high or have far stronger teeth than I do; it’s like eating a wood chip.

-The syrup is dead easy.
+Prickly Pear Syrup is dead easy.
 No skinning or burning required.
 Simply cover the fruits with water, bring to a boil, cover and let steep for 30 minutes or so.
 Mash with a potato masher, run through a food mill to remove the seeds, and then strain, strain strain.

 I am something of a fanatic when it comes to clarity; I developed this particular neurosis from making wine.
 So I pass the pulpy juice through a fine-meshed sieve and then again through cheesecloth or a plain paper towel.

 After that, I add an equal volume of sugar and bring it to a simmer to thicken a little.
 Once the sugar was good and dissolved, I turned off the heat and added some citric acid.